 We’re entering the final stretch of the winter, so it’s no surprise that many homes are starting to deal with heater problems.
 One of those problems might be some kind of sound that you weren’t expecting your heating system to make.
 What gives?
 How does a heater make that kind of noise?

-Well, heating in Wylie, TX isn’t as simple as it used to be.
+Well, heating service in Wylie, TX isn’t as simple as it used to be.
 These units are complex and sometimes they make noises when they operate ineffectively or inefficiently.
-Paying attention to these noises, parsing out the difference between them, can be a great way for a homeowner to determine what’s wrong.
+Paying attention to these noises and parsing out the difference between them can be a great way for a homeowner to determine what’s wrong.

-When you’ve pinpointed what the noise is, we urge you to give us a call.
+When you’ve pinpointed what the noise is, we urge you to give the heating service pros at Aire Texas a call.
 Telling us what sound you’re hearing, what you think the noise is, and what could be wrong is a lot of information for us to start going with heating repair!

 Heater Noises and What They Mean